andrastantos/brew/docs/cpu/vectors.rst

         $r7 <- $r7 - $r2         # Decrement count
         if $r7 != 0 $pc <- loop  # Loop, if needed

-Notice, how we re-set VEND in every iteration of the loop.
+Notice, how we re-set :code:`vend` in every iteration of the loop.
 That's the crucial idea behind scalable vector implementations, of which Brew is one example.

-Also notice how the type-system allows us to use the vector extension with the definition of a single custom instructions: SETVEND.

 Exception handling
 ------------------

-If an exception (or interrupt) is raised during any vector operation, VSTART will be set to point to the next element to be processed.
+If an exception (or interrupt) is raised during any vector operation, :code:`vstart` will be set to point to the next element to be processed.
 This is especially important for load-store operations in cases when vector length is longer then the bus interface length. :code:`$tpc` points to the offending instruction.
-If a retry is attempted at that point VSTART will ensure that only the remaining portion of the vector operation is going to be performed.
+If a retry is attempted at that point :code:`vstart` will ensure that only the remaining portion of the vector operation is going to be performed.

 State management
 ----------------

-This is the ugly part: we now have two internal state registers (VSTART and VEND) that needs to be maintained during context switches.
-RiscV simply delegates these to CSRs and throws its arms in the air.
-That's certainly a way to deal (or rather not to deal) with the problem.
+The status registers :code:`vstart`, :code:`vend` and :code:`vlen` are accessible as CSRs. :code:`vend` can also be set by the :code:`set_vlen` instruction.
+The :code:`vstart` and :code:`vend` CSRs can only be modified from SCHEDULER-mode.
+All three registers can be read from TASK-mode.

 The problem is more complex though: upon entering SCHEDULER mode, we don't have any free registers.
 And normal load/store operations use VSTART/VEND.